pressy4pie/mud/readme.md

 # Ruby Mud
+# edit by the unheard of for many years
 A microframework for building Telnet-based text adventure games using Ruby.
 Started as a curiosity, now it's an actual ruby gem.

 It's got: